tupleblog/tupleblog.github.io/_posts/2016-06-08-generalized-linear-model-neural-data.md

 ## Where to start using GLM?

+All the lecture above is mainly the formulation of GLM.
+However, it's good to know how to derive gradient of GLM cost function also.

-There are existing packages that implement Generalized Linear Model (GLM).
+There are existing packages that implement Generalized Linear Model (GLM) and tutorial include:

 - python: [pyglmnet](https://github.com/pavanramkumar/pyglmnet)
 - R: [glmnet](https://web.stanford.edu/~hastie/glmnet/glmnet_alpha.html)

-You can choose link function much more than poisson.
+In these packages, you can choose link function much more than poisson.
 In order to solve GLM cost function, past literatures use simple gradient descent algorithm or coordinate gradient descent algorithm which we won't describe here.